Courses

 The above “B” quarter can be substituted with:

-- 236. Units: 4.
+- 236. Introduction to Bayesian Statistics.
+Units: 4.
 Lecture, three hours; discussion, one hour.
 Introduction to statistical inference based on use of Bayes theorem, covering foundational aspects, current applications, and computational issues.
 Topics include Stein paradox, nonparametric Bayes, and statistical learning.
-S/U or letter grading.

 - Biostatistics